Through the Fire and Flames

 "Through the Fire and Flames" ("TTFAF") is a song by British power metal band DragonForce.
 The song is acclaimed as the most successful song by the band.
 The song was the lead single and opening track from DragonForce's third album, Inhuman Rampage.
 It is known primarily for its rapid twin guitar solos by Herman Li and Sam Totman.
+It gained notoriety due to its inclusion and difficulty in the video game Guitar Hero III.

 The song peaked at #86 on the Billboard Hot 100 and #61 on the Canadian Hot 100 in 2008, making it the band's only single to reach either chart.
 It also enjoyed briefly renewed popularity in March 2015 when a cover version (Tina S) uploaded to YouTube became popular, sending the song to number 13 on the Rock Songs chart.
 It has sold 1.1 million copies in the United States alone and has been certified platinum by the Recording Industry Association of America.

 Composing and recording

 The song is written in the key of C minor, with sections in the relative major of E-flat major, but played in standard E tuning.
 Like most other DragonForce songs, it is written with a fast tempo of 200 beats per minute (170 beats per minute during the first half of the guitar solo) with a time signature of 4/4.

 Near the end of the recording, guitarist Herman Li broke one of his guitar strings.
 Despite this, the band decided to keep this recording and left it on the final album version.

+Louder wrote of the piece, saying that it "fused dementedly galloping guitars and OTT sweeping with skyscraping vocals and air-punching melodies."
+They added that part of the song was influenced by retro arcade video games such as Pac-Man."
+DragonForce showed their technical chops when recording, adding more and more until the studio version was over seven minutes long.
+When the band first played the song live, they lacked any acoustic guitars, so it was decided to have keyboardist Vadim Pruzhanov play the acoustic guitar part.
+"We just couldn't be bothered doing it live properly for the first two years," said Li.

+A transcription of the first section of the song at full speed can be found below.